padhia/sfconn/README.md

 def getconn(name: Optional[str], **overrides: dict[str, Any]) -> Connection
 ```

 `getconn` accepts a connection name that is defined in `~/.snowsql/config` and returns a connection object.
-A `None` as a name will use the default connection.
-Optionally any DB API connection parameters can also be supplied, which if not `None`, will override the values loaded from the configuration file.
+A `None` value for the name will use the default connection.
+Any valid DB API connection parameters can also be passed, which if not `None`, will override the values loaded from the configuration file.

 **Example:**